 I had assumed I would have lost the baby weight when my son was a baby.
 But we are three months away from his seventh birthday (what??!!), and the weight has not shifted.
 In fact, I started 2019 with an extra stone (that’s 14 pounds) on top of the three stones gained during the pregnancy.
-So when the folks from dietbon asked if I would like to try out their diet ready-made meals, I thought it couldn’t hurt.
+So when the folks fromdietbon (diet ready-made meals) asked if I would like to try out their service, I thought it couldn’t hurt.

 The dietbon delivery arrived at the beginning of January.
 Both Husband and I find it difficult to count calories but feel like it’s time to finally get our weight and health sorted.
 With dietbon, you get three meals, plus one snack and one dessert daily.
 So there’s no need to calorie-count.
 This really made restricting calories so much easier.

 Four months ago, one of my mummy friends emailed me to ask if I’d like to join her on the Moonwalk London.
 She suggested that we walk 26 miles in the middle of the night, in our bras.
 I don’t know if I was more horrified at the prospect of wearing a bra in public, or walking 26 consecutive miles.
 Before I could reply back (telling her that she had probably emailed the wrong friend), she emailed to say that perhaps we could do the half marathon instead.
 Upon reflection, and after looking at the Moonwalk website, I hesitantly agreed.

 If you’re not familiar with Moonwalk London, it is a nightime walk to raise money for breast cancer.
 Wearing the bras is a way to show solidarity as well as to raise awareness and to just have some fun.
 Walk the Walk organise the Moonwalk challenges (in the UK and abroad) and this year was the 20th anniversary of Moonwalk London.